Ethnic groups in Kazakhstan: Table of historic ethnic composition of Kazakhstan

-Census of 1999

-Table: Ethnic composition of Kazakhstan (detailed census data)

-Total Slavic/European population 27.0% in 2009 (compared with 60.3% in 1959, 57.3% in 1970, 54.5% in 1979, 49.8% in 1989 and 39.0% in 1999).

 Demographic data

 Vital statistics

 As explained above, the Slavic groups have been declining ever since the 1960s, due to low birth rates and high death rates.
 Germans are characterized by very high birth rates, but it is mostly due to the high proportion of rural population and the presence of conservative religious factions like Mennonites and Evangelical Lutherans among them.